 On November 22, 1861, Stoneman married Mary Oliver Hardisty of Baltimore.
 Their marriage produced four children.

 Stoneman continued in his position as Chief of Cavalry of the Army of the Potomac throughout McClellan’s Peninsula Campaign (March 17–August 14, 1862).
 After the failed campaign, McClellan placed Stoneman in charge of the 1st division of the army’s 3rd infantry corps on September 10, 1862, replacing Major General Philip Kearny who perished on September 1 during the Battle of Chantilly.

-The Peninsula Campaign and the Northern Virginia Campaign had decimated the 3rd corps so much that officials ordered it to the defenses of Washington, causing Stoneman to miss the Battle of Antietam (September 17, 1862).
+Prior to the Maryland Campaign, the Peninsula Campaign and the Northern Virginia Campaign had decimated the 3rd Corps so much that officials ordered it to the defenses of Washington, causing Stoneman to miss the Battle of Antietam (September 17, 1862).

-On November 15, 1862, the army promoted Stoneman to command the 3rd corps, replacing Major General Samuel P. Heintzelman who they had relieved of duty with the Army of the Potomac on October 30.
+On November 15, 1862, army officials promoted Stoneman to command the 3rd Corps, replacing Major General Samuel P. Heintzelman who they had relieved of duty with the Army of the Potomac on October 30.
 The War Department commissioned Stoneman as a major general of volunteers on November 29, 1862.

 Battle of Fredericksburg

 Stoneman commanded the 3rd Corps during the Battle of Fredericksburg (December 11–15, 1862), but the unit was not heavily engaged.
 Still, he received a brevet promotion to the rank of colonel in the regular army effective December 13, 1862, for “Gallant and Meritorious Services at the Battle of Fredericksburg.”